You can program your own highly effective circuit-training workouts for your living room, backyard patio, or gym. Here’s what you need.

 However, sometimes – because of weather – I do my circuit-training indoors.

-Below this article, I’ve included a video of me doing a sample circuit-training workout.
+I’ve included a video of a circuit-training workout lower within this article.
 You can use this video as inspiration and as a jumping-off point to create your own exciting and results-effective workouts.

 Understand the Basic Ideas Behind Circuit-Training Workouts